 Side-dishes To Choose

 Subway’s tuna fish recipe calls for a salty side dish to assist in balancing the tastes.
 The crunchier the potato chips, the better.
-Try your sandwich by sprinkling a handful of your favourite thick-cut potato chips on top of the tuna salad.
+Try your sandwich by sprinkling a handful of your favorite thick-cut potato chips on top of the tuna salad.
 Are you a fan of french fries?
 That’s fantastic as well!

 Naturally, you’ll need something to wash it all down, and the best way to do it is with something bubbly.
 This homemade tuna salad sandwich pairs well with soda, seltzer, or even beer.